Best organization apps for homeowners

 Built specifically for the information homeowners forget — model numbers, furnace filter sizes, paint colors and codes, contractor contacts, warranty dates, appliance specs.
 Scan a barcode and it pulls the product details automatically.
 Add manually for anything else.

 The key difference from a general notes app: kept is structured around the things that matter in a home — items have fields for location, category, specs, purchase date, and warranty.
 It's searchable, fast, and designed for the 9pm "what size filter does my furnace take" moment.
+Open it in Safari and add kept to your iPhone home screen for one-tap access like a native app.
+For a deeper look at apps for household management and a full home inventory app comparison, see those guides.
+Real-world use after six months is in six months with kept.

 Best for: appliance specs, filter sizes, paint codes, contractor contacts, warranty tracking.
+One of the best free home organization apps for reference data (not chore calendars).

 home information